How We Ranked the Best Forex Brokers for the Middle East and Africa (MENA)

 We began by excluding unregulated entities and shortlisting only fully licensed brokers with a demonstrable presence in the region.
 This ensures the firms on our leaderboard operate under clear rules on client money, fee transparency and disclosure.
 We then verified each broker’s regional operations, looking for on the ground evidence such as offices, language coverage, support hours aligned to Gulf time zones and the availability of Islamic trading conditions.

 After the preliminary screening, each broker was assessed using the FX Trust Score Index.
 We scored them across six core pillars: regulatory compliance, security and fund protection, customer support quality, localisation, local payment methods and online reputation.
-The aggregated scores produced the final rankings and the commentary above, giving traders in MENA a clear view of the most reliable options for 2025.
+The aggregated scores produced the final rankings and the commentary above, giving traders in MENA a clear view of the most reliable options for this year.

 FAQs